Larawiz/docs/docs/model-properties/casts.md

 ### External casts

-If you have a package that includes a cast class already, and you want to use it, you can always reference it with the full namespace.
+If you have a package that includes a cast class, and you want to use it, you can always reference it with the full namespace.
 Larawiz will find it and include it in your Model automatically.

-For the sake of this example, we are going to install a package that has a handy [Cast BASE64](https://github.com/DarkGhostHunter/Laratraits).
-We can immediately use the cast that comes with the package by just issuing it into the list.
+For the sake of this example, we are going to install a package that has a handy [custom cast for BASE64](https://github.com/DarkGhostHunter/Laratraits).
+We can immediately use the cast that comes with the package by just issuing the it into the list.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "YAML" id="external-cast-yaml"